-(A) Nature of Security -

-- (i) First charge on all the Company's immovable assets/ movable assets (except project assets), if any, both present and future. - (ii) First charge over all revenue, receivables and authorized investments of the Company's from the project or otherwise. - (iii) First charge over the rights, title and interest of the Company's related to the project from all contracts, insurances, licences, in to and other all project documents. - (iv) First charge over all the banks accounts of the Company including the Escrow accounts and the sub accounts. - (v) First charge on all intangibles and uncalled capital of the borrower both present & future, save and except the project assets. - (vi) A first charge by way of assignment or otherwise creation on security interest in all the right, titile, interest, benefits, claims, and demand in the project documents. - (vii) Pledge of shares of 51% fo the issued, paid and voting equity share capital held by the promoter till final settlement date subject to conditions stipulated in Concession Agreement and prior written approval of NHAI.
+- (A) Nature of security - - (i) First charge on all the Company's immovable assets/ movable assets ( except project assets), if any , both present and future. - (ii) First charge over all revenue and receivables of the Company's from the project or otherwise. - (iii) First charge over the rights, title and interest of the Company's related to the project from all contracts, insurances, licences, in to and other all project agreement. - (iv) First charge over all the banks accounts of the Company, the Escrow account, sub accounts including major maintenance account, debt service reserve account. - (v) First charge on all intangibles of the borrower save and except the project assets - (vi) A first charge by way of assignment or otherwise creation on security interest in all the right, titile, interest, benefits, claims, and demands. - (viii) Pledge of shares held by the promoter and or any other person aggregating to 30%

 Note- The aforesaid shall be collectively referred to the "Security".
-The above security will rank Pari passu interse among the Lenders.
+The above security will rank pari passu interse amongst the lenders a